ombinya/textbroker-bidding-bot/readme.md

 useful because it relieves you of the need to contantly refresh orders page and keep your eye on the screen to check whether there are new orders available.
-You can simply run the program and wait for a an alert sound and/or a Telegram notification whenever an order has been captured.
+You can simply run the program and wait for an alert sound and/or a Telegram notification whenever an order has been captured.

 ## Key Technologies